Tinto: Multisensor Benchmark for 3D Hyperspectral Point Cloud Segmentation in the Geosciences: Conclusion

 \section{Conclusion}

-This paper introduced the first-ever fully-labeled multi-sensor hyperspectral benchmark dataset that is a valuable resource for researchers working on point cloud segmentation in geosciences.
-The dataset is comprehensive and diverse, covering real and synthetic data with different level of labelling for the classes.
-The Tinto dataset is a suitable benchmark for developing and evaluating point cloud segmentation algorithms for the geological applications.
-We believe that this dataset will serve as a benchmark for future studies and contribute to the development of innovative solutions for point cloud segmentation in geosciences.
-Overall, the Tinto benchmark dataset represents a significant contribution to the field and holds promise for a broad range of applications in mineral exploration, geological mapping, and natural resource management.
+This paper introduces the first-ever fully-labeled multi-sensor hyperspectral benchmark dataset and we expect it to be a valuable resource for researchers working on point cloud segmentation in geosciences.
+The dataset is comprehensive and diverse, covering real and synthetic data with different levels of labeling for the classes.
+The Tinto dataset is a suitable benchmark for developing and evaluating point cloud segmentation algorithms for geological applications.
+We believe that the Tinto dataset will serve as a benchmark for future studies and contribute to the development of innovative solutions for point cloud segmentation in Earth sciences.
+Interestingly, deep models that leverage information from neighboring points demonstrate superior performance, thanks to their ability to extract both local and global features for point cloud segmentation.
+The strength of this dataset is that it is versatile and allows testing architecture robustness under different conditions (e.g. noise, data quality).
+Overall, the Tinto benchmark dataset represents a significant contribution to the field and holds promise for a broad range of applications in Earth sciences such as mineral exploration, geological mapping, and natural resources management.